azhang4216/sudoku-solver/README.md

 This is a sudoku solver using backtracking algorithm that solves sudoku boards and also determines if board are solvable.

+As compared to the brute force method of testing every possible number O(n^(n²)), backtracking runs at to O(n^m), greatly improving efficiency (n = dimension of the board, m = number of blank spaces).

 For rules regarding how sudoku works, [click here](https://sudoku.com/how-to-play/sudoku-rules-for-complete-beginners/#:~:text=Sudoku%20is%20played%20on%20a,the%20row%2C%20column%20or%20square.).

 ## Initialization & Version Control